-Finding your way on the labor market can be quite difficult.
+Finding your way in the labor market can be quite difficult.
 Finding a job is not so easy.
 For that matter, holding on to a job is not easy either.
 And what when you meet bad bosses or nasty colleagues?
 To help you out, I am here to answer frequently asked questions about work.
 Today: disagreement at work with a colleague or customer, how do you deal with them?

 Read more and find out.
 Or check out my suggestion to prepare your own escape route and start making money on the side.
-See last paragraph!
+See the last paragraph!

 Do not be afraid

 The first order of business is that a firm discussion should not deter you.
 Don’t try and avoid discussions.
 The exchange of arguments and information in an honest conversation is instructive and it is an opportunity to get closer together.
 This is of course on the condition that any discussion is held in a civilized manner.
-No screaming, no cursing, no name calling.
-There should be a preparedness to listen to each other’s views, however contrary they are.
+No screaming, no cursing, no name-calling.
+There should be preparedness to listen to each other’s views, however contrary they are.

 All of us should accept that difficult conversations are sometimes inevitable.
 In other words: there is always someone you don’t get along with.
 If you are very structured, you may hate chaos.
 But not everybody is the same, so live with that.

 8 tips to guide you through a tough conversation